Onan: Interpretation

 The implication from the narrative is that Onan's act as described is what gave rise to divine displeasure.

 Early Jewish views

 One opinion expressed in the Talmud argues that this was where the death penalty's imposition originated.
-Talmud also likens emitting semen in vain to shedding blood.
+The Talmud also likens emitting semen in vain to shedding blood.

 However, the regulations concerning ejaculation in the book of Leviticus, whether as a result of sexual intercourse or not, merely prescribe a ritual washing and becoming ritually impure until the following evening.

 Classical Christian views

 Early Christian writers have sometimes focused on the spilling seed, and the sexual act being used for non-procreational purposes.
 This interpretation was held by several early Christian apologists.
 Jerome, for example, argued: